Natural History & Ecology

-This two day course is experiential based, course content will vary based on season and hike location.
+This two-day course is experiential, course content will vary based on season and hike location.
 The program focuses on the plant, animal and fungi kingdoms; students will begin to recognize animal sign and stories about their interaction in the environment.

 The course is somewhat flexible and will vary depending on participant needs, weather and hike location.